jmkenz/bodybuilder/README.md

 BodyBuilder
 ===========

 **A rich text editor that’s tired of messing around**

-Object-oriented WYSIWY**M **(What You See Is What You *Mean*) rich text editor
+(Object-oriented WYSIWY*M* [What You See Is What You *Mean*] rich text editor)

-Existing RTEs often generate markup that is less-than-ideal, rely too heavily on inline styles that are disjointed from the website's stylesheets, and are generally rather finicky for the end user.
+Existing RTEs often generate markup that is less-than-ideal, rely too heavily on inline styles that are disjointed from the website's stylesheets, and generally exhibit finicky behaviour for the end user.

 **BodyBuilder's aims are the following:**